JiroCab/Nyfalis/README.md

  # Mindusty v7 / Nyfalis v1.7.x Migration guide
-With the migration to v8 and the rework of content needed, bundles names are now its internal name (ex: porter -> sentry) Thus the following content will no longer load properly, migration will require you to replace the following
+With the migration to v8 and the rework of content needed, bundles names are now its internal name (ex: porter -> sentry) Thus the following content will no longer load properly, migration will require you to replace the following, as they will be removed on update

+## Major Changes
+- "olupis", "arthin" & "vorgin" has been replaced with thier new names: nyfalis, seredris & vorgin; update maps and saes accordingly! (`Settings > Nyfalis Settings > Game data > Repair Current save` if planets was changed to serpulo)

 ## Content changes
 - t2+ Cores (vestige and above)